 Applications for Static Mixers

 Today, static mixers are used for a wide range of different applications in many different market segments.
 A common application is mixing two-component adhesives (e.g., epoxy) and sealants (see Resin casting).
 In addition, other applications include wastewater treatment and chemical processing.

 Furthermore, Static mixers can be used in the refinery and oil and gas markets as well, for example in bitumen processing or for desalting crude oil.
 In addition, in polymer production, static mixers can be used to facilitate polymerization reactions.
-It is also be used for the admixing of liquid additives.
+It is also used for the admixing of liquid additives.